Fraud Defence Solicitors

 With many fraud investigations, if charges are authorised, the charge is most likely to be conspiracy to defraud or conspiracy to commit fraud.
 However, other criminal defences may be alleged in the alternative or as additional offences.

-If you have been charged with a conspiracy relating to fraud, this essentially means an agreement to defraud someone, it is one of the most common charges for this type of fraud.
+If you have been charged with a conspiracy relating to fraud, this essentially means an agreement to defraud someone.
+It is one of the most common charges for this type of fraud.
 Importantly, it is the job of the prosecution in such cases to prove that you were party to an agreement to commit an offence and that you have acted dishonestly.
-Further details can be found on our dedicated page.

-At JMW, our expert solicitors can help you build the best possible defence and, in some instances, prevent criminal proceedings altogether.
+At JMW, our expert solicitors can help you build the best possible fraud defence and, in some instances, prevent criminal proceedings altogether.
+We have very significant experience representing clients in cases by the Serious Fraud Office and other institutions, and we can help you to fight fraud allegations while ensuring that your rights are protected at all times.

 If you or your business are under investigation, have been arrested, invited for a voluntary interview under caution, charged or face proceedings for any allegations relating to fraud, our specialist team can provide expert advice, assistance and representation.